Index Reduction for Differential-Algebraic Equations with Mixed Matrices

-\paragraph{Algorithm for Tightness} \begin{enumerate}[label={Phase \arabic*.}] \item Construct an optimal solution $\prn{p, q}$ of $\D{A}$. \item If the tight coefficient matrix $A^\#$ with respect to $\prn{p, q}$ is nonsingular, then return $A(s)$ and halt. \item Modify $A(s)$ into $\bar{A}(s)$ such that $\tdegdet{\bar{A}} \leq \tdegdet{A} - 1$ and $\degdet{A} = \degdet{\bar{A}}$.
-Update $\prn{p, q}$ to an optimal solution of $\D{\bar{A}}$, and go back to Phase~2. \end{enumerate} Section~\ref{sec:construct_dual_opt} describes an algorithm to find $\prn{p, q}$ in Phase~1.
-The condition in Phase~2, which is equivalent to the upper-tightness of $A(s)$ by Lemma~\ref{lem:tightness1}, can be checked by solving an independent matching problem~\cite{Murota1987}.
-The matrix modification and an update procedure of $\prn{p, q}$ in Phase 3 is explained in Sections~\ref{sec:matrix_modification} and~\ref{sec:dual_updates}, respectively.
-In Section~\ref{sec:complexity_analysis}, we analyze the time complexity of our algorithm.
+The bounds on $p_i$ and $q_j$ in Phase~1 are needed to bound the time complexity of our algorithm.
+An algorithm to find such $(p, q)$ is given in~\cite{Iwata2018a} for $l = 1$, and we give an algorithm for general $l$ in \Cref{sec:construct_dual_opt}.
+The condition in Phase~2, which is equivalent to the upper-tightness of $A(s)$ by \cref{lem:tightness1}, can be checked by solving an independent matching problem~\cite{Murota1987}.
+The matrix modification and an update procedure of $\prn{p, q}$ in Phase 3 are explained in \cref{sec:matrix_modification,sec:dual_updates}, respectively.
+In \cref{sec:complexity_analysis}, we analyze the time complexity of our algorithm.